cmbappleby/gis_remote_sensing_projects/README.md

 # GIS and Remote Sensing Projects
-Projects from classes at Idaho State Univeristy and University of Rhode Island.
+Projects from classes at Idaho State Univeristy and University of Rhode Island, as well as StoryMaps.

 ## Highlighted Projects
 The following projects respectively highlight: